Last updated: 7th January 2022

 Giant Supertrees and Skyway

 The 18 futuristic trees look like something straight out of sci-fi movie.
 The ‘super trees’ are designed to mimic real trees, collecting rain water and capturing the sun’s energy with solar panels.
-They are planted up with thousands of tropical climbing plants including vines and ferns.
-Come back in the evening to watch the free ‘Garden Rhapsody Light Show’ – the supertrees are covered in lights which dance synchronised to music, very cool! (arrive early to find a good spot).
+They are planted vertically with thousands of tropical climbing plants including vines and ferns.
+Come back in the evening at 7.45pm or 8.45pm to watch the free ‘Garden Rhapsody Light Show’ – the supertrees are covered in lights which dance synchronised to music, very cool! (arrive early to find a good spot).
 The light show is solar powered from light collected during the day.

 The Flower Dome

 Welcome to the world’s biggest glass greenhouse.
 As you enter there’s a lovely aroma, they replicate the cool-dry climates of regions like South Africa and the Mediterranean.
 The collection is displayed as themes from different countries of the world.
-Some are jam packed full of colour, we loved all the orchid plants and various cactus from the USA.
+Some are jam packed full of colour, we loved all the orchid plants, the various cactus from the USA and the 1,000 year old olive trees.
 We’ve also never seen so many people with selfie sticks taking photos!

 The Cloud Forest Conservatory